jquery-archive/css-chassis/README.md

-CSS Framework is an attempt at creating open standards designed for CSS libraries, JavaScript UI libraries, and web developers in general.
+Chassis is an attempt at creating open standards designed for CSS libraries, JavaScript UI libraries, and web developers in general.
 This project will define standards for markup and class names for common widgets and patterns, as well as an implementation of those standards.
 Just like DOM libraries can build upon [Sizzle](https://github.com/jquery/sizzle), we hope UI libraries will build upon this.

 ## Goals